Salt Lake City Child Custody Attorneys

 - The court determines an equitable custody arrangement on behalf of the parents (if they can't agree even after extended negotiations).

-The best interest of the child is the single most important consideration in custody arrangements.
+The child's best interest is the most important consideration in custody arrangements.

 Typically, courts prefer it when parents can compromise on an equitable custody arrangement that both parties find mutually beneficial.
 Most judges assume that parents understand their child's best interests better than the court does, so they prefer to leave the custody arrangement in the parents' hands.